Asthma Diagnosis and Testing

-How is family and symptom history used in the diagnosis of asthma?
+How is family and symptom history used in an asthma diagnosis?

 - When did you first notice symptoms?